edgio-docs/edgio-docs/guides/applications/v7/basics/origins.md

   <Callout type="important">

   We may add or drop support for QUIC versions at any time.
-Ensure that you only advertise supported versions through the `%{quic_altsvc_versions}` variable
+Ensure that you only advertise supported versions through the `%{quic_altsvc_versions}` variable.

   </Callout>